-The homology modeling exploits the idea that the amino acid sequence of a protein direct the folding of a molecule to adopt the suitable three dimensional conformation with the minimum energy.
-So what you are going to do is you are going to take so in this homology modeling, homology modeling depends on the reliability of or depend on the phenomena that the two proteins when they are actually having the similar kind of amino acids, they are actually going to adopt a similar type of folds because you know that the primary structure is actually going to direct the folding of these amino acids and that is why the when the primary structures are when the primary structure or the amino acid sequence is identical, it is actually going to fold into the same shape, which means if you want to use the homology model you are actually going to have the two things you are going to have a template structure.
-So you are going to have a template structure and you are also going to have the test amino acid sequence.
-Now first what you have to do is you are actually going to use this particular template and you are going to use this sequence and you are going to do the multiple sequence alignment.
-So you are going to do the sequence alignment and this sequence alignment is actually going to tell you whether this particular template is good for modeling this particular amino acid sequence or not.
+The homology modelling exploits the idea that the amino acid sequence of a protein directs the folding of a molecule to adopt the suitable three-dimensional conformation with the minimum energy.
+So, what you are going to do is, you are going to take, so in this homology modeling, homology modeling depends on the reliability of or depend on the phenomena that the two proteins when they are actually having the similar kind of amino acids, they are actually going to adopt the similar type of folds.

+Because that the primary structure is actually going to direct the folding of these amino acids.
+And that is why, the even the primary structures or when the primary structure or the amino acid sequence is identical, it is actually going to fall into the same scene, which means if you want to use the homology model, you are actually going to have the two things, you are going to have a template structure.

+So, you going to have a template structure.
+And you are also going to have the test amino acid sequence.
+Now, first what you have to do is you are actually going to use this particular template, and you are going to use this sequence and you are going to do the multiple sequence alignment, so you are going to do the sequence alignment.